Senior Vice President of Talent Recruitment and Development

-Ramon Escobar is vice president of talent recruitment and development and the vice president of diversity and inclusion for CNN Worldwide.
+Ramon Escobar is senior vice president of talent recruitment and development for CNN Worldwide.
 He is responsible for the recruitment of all on and off-air talent for CNN U.S., CNN International, CNN en Español and HLN.
 He also advances the internal development of all anchors, correspondents, contributor and producers.
 Escobar is based out of New York City and has held his position of vice president of talent recruitment and development since 2012.
-He was named the vice president of diversity and inclusion January 2017.
+He also served as the vice president of diversity and inclusion for CNN Worldwide from January 2017 to June 2019, and continues to play a vital role in diversity and inclusion efforts for WarnerMedia News and Sports, the parent company of CNN.

 He came to CNN after several years spent at Telemundo, most recently as executive vice president of network news, overseeing the entire news division including all international news bureaus and the development of on-air talent.
 While at Telemundo his other roles included senior executive vice president of entertainment and senior vice president of news and creative services.